University of Notre Dame Comprehensive Sustainability Strategy

 Strategies begin with identifying current sustainability-related courses, research, and community outreach opportunities across the University.
 Subsequent strategies include improving the tracking and promotion of sustainability-related courses and research across all academic disciplines.
 Finally, the University seeks to explore ways to deepen its partnership with the City of South Bend on sustainability issues, consider major seed-funding efforts for sustainability-focused research, provide greater incentives for promising translational research and explore the feasibility of sponsoring an annual sustainability-related symposium or conference.

 Overall, the University strives to be transparent in its commitment and actions toward greater sustainability.
 Accordingly, the Committee intends this Strategy and its recommendations to be regularly updated and modified to reflect progress and new goals.
 Small Working Groups of students, faculty, and staff will identify specific actions, set new goals, and report progress at least once every two years to the University’s Sustainability Standing Committee.
-Their reports, the work of the Standing Committee, and the full Sustainability Strategy are available at green.nd.edu.
+Their reports, the work of the Standing Committee, and the full Sustainability Strategy are available on the Office of Sustainability website.

 Our University values, mission, and Catholic character call upon us to be good stewards of the Earth.
 This Strategy reflects the University’s commitment to a vision and practice of sustainability that integrates care for natural resources with respect for humanity and social justice.
 It is incumbent upon us as a community and as individuals to adopt more sustainable practices big and small, every day.